apple/pfl-research/docs/source/support/contributing.rst

 ============

 We welcome contributions from anyone who wish to improve ``pfl`` for research.
-The framework is maintained in `pfl Git repository`_ and anything related to benchmarking and new research goes into `pfl-research Git repository`_.
+The framework is maintained in `pfl-research Git repository`_ and anything related to benchmarking and new research goes into `pfl-research Git repository`_.
-Below are guidelines on how to make contributions to ``pfl`` and to ``pfl-research`` that follow our best practices.
+Below are guidelines on how to make contributions to ``pfl`` that follow our best practices.
-Reach out to us on ``fgranqvist@apple.com`` if you have any questions about developing on ``pfl`` and see `open issues <https://github.com/apple/pfl/issues>`_ for community reported bugs and beginner friendly tasks.
+Reach out to us on ``fgranqvist@apple.com`` if you have any questions about developing on ``pfl`` and see `open issues <https://github.com/apple/pfl-research/issues>`_ for community reported bugs and beginner friendly tasks.

 Setting up development environment
 ----------------------------------